Hossain-Ahamed/Level-02/2 Docs/3 mongoose.md

 # Populate

- to polulate inside there will be the variable of the field to be added to get the data
+ to polulate inside there will be the variable of the field to be added to get the data | $each |

 - For child populate `.populate(path : 'parent_Var', populate : {path : 'child_ref_Name'})`